pryv/example-app-ios/Build38Report.md

 #### Secure storage

+The only object stored on the device is the API endpoint through the use of keychain.
+Now, instead of using iOS keychain, we can use Build38's secure storage to store the API endpoint and avoid the need for connection at every app launch.

-There are three view controllers that require using secure storage, as they interact with the API endpoint and its token:
+Therefore, there are two view controllers that require using secure storage:

-- `MainViewController`: as it is responsible for launching the authentication request and passing the result to the `ConnectionTabViewController`, it needs to store the API endpoint got from the connection in a secure storage and pass this storage to `ConnectionTabViewController`.
+- `MainViewController`: as it is responsible for launching the authentication request and passing the result, i.e. the API endpoint, to the `ConnectionTabViewController`, it needs to store the API endpoint got from the connection in a secure storage and pass this storage to `ConnectionTabViewController`.
 - `ConnectionTabViewController`: instead of getting the raw value of the API endpoint, it will get the storage that contains it.
-It is the one responsible for passing the objects to `ConnectionListTableViewController` and `ConnectionMapViewController`.
-As `ConnectionTabViewController` and `ConnectionMapViewController` do not handle any API endpoint nor token directly, `ConnectionTabViewController` simply passes this storage to `ConnectionListTableViewController`.
+From this, it can create a connection bound to the stored API endpoint and pass this object to `ConnectionListTableViewController` and `ConnectionMapViewController`.
+As `ConnectionListTableViewController` and `ConnectionMapViewController` do not handle any API endpoint nor token directly, they do not need access to the storage.
-- `ConnectionListTableViewController`: it deals directly with API endpoint, from which is extracts the token.
-The token is used to create socket.io URL.
-Consequently, it needs to use the secure storage to retrieve the API endpoint and to store the URL.

 To securely implement writes and reads for the user's credentials, I followed the code snippets given in the [documentation](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#secure-storage).